 - lack of nutrients

-- you stay sick, serious long-term infections
+- serious and long-term infections

 - trauma, high ACE score, stress, depression